Kang Jeong

-Life
+Biography

 Kang Jeong debuted as a poet in 1992 at the age of 21, the youngest South Korean born in 1970 to have done so.
 In 1996, he completed his compulsory military service and published a poetry collection entitled Cheohyeonggeukjang (처형극장 Execution Theater).
 The collection was a critical and popular success, making Kang one of the most lauded young poets in the country.
 Literary critic and writer Ko Jong-seok praised the collection, saying: "To see a true work of aestheticism that risks being ridiculed, to meet a true believer in aestheticism who pleases his god not just by the purity of his faith but by the elegance of his rituals, the South Korean literary world had to wait for Kang's Cheohyeonggeukjang to arrive."

 After Kang published his first poetry collection at the age of 26, he wrote various genres, including his 2004 collection of interviews, reviews, and essays in cultural criticism, entitled Ruteuwa kodeu (루트와 코드 Route and Code).
 Following this publication, Kang became better known as an essayist than as a poet.
 In his essays, as seen in Ruteuwa kodeu and many other works, Kang discusses a range of material from literature and art to film and music with perceptiveness and poetic sentiment.